 About

-Native Spirit Foundation was founded by Mapuche leader Freddy Treuqil in 2005 to bring knowledge and awareness of Indigenous cultures and longer-term community educational projects supporting Escuela Nueva (New School)
+Native Spirit Foundation was founded by Mapuche leader Freddy Trequil in 2005 to bring knowledge and awareness of Indigenous cultures and longer-term community educational projects supporting Escuela Nueva (New School)

 “All the [activists] have come to the conclusion that one objective of making video, radio and television is for the other culture to know us.
 It is necessary to create a bridge to share our culture in an educational form, without losing our identity.” — Freddy Treuqil